Important & Useful Information | Veterans Affairs

 Pharmacy

-Find out how to refill your prescriptions, where to pick up new prescription orders, and how to safely dispose of your medicines at a VA Western Colorado health care facility.
+Find out how to refill your prescriptions, where to pick up new prescription orders, and how to safely dispose of your medicines at a Montana VA Healthcare facility.
+Find out more here: https://www.va.gov/montana-health-care/pharmacy/.
+For more information, please call 406-447-7577 or toll free at 877-468-8387.
+(These phone numbers cover BOTH the Fort Harrison VA Medical Center and the Dr. Chief Joseph Medicine Crow VA Clinic in Billings) We offer limited pharmacy services at other locations.
+Our automated refill line is 406-447-7921.

 Community Care